silverstripe-terraformers/accessibility-guidelines/docs/generic/image.md

 <img src="cap.png" alt="Push the cap down and turn it counter-clockwise (from right to left)">
 ```
 :::warning
-Without adding the alt tag for contextual image, it could result in people using screen reader technologies missing out on important information.
+Without adding the alt tag for a contextual image, it could result in people using screen reader technologies missing out on important information.
 :::

 #### :lady_beetle: BAD contextual image example: